oracle-quickstart/oci-quickstart/scripts/README.md

 - a policy called `marketplace` or `marketplace_new`

 ### Options/Info:
-- If you add `export NEW='true';` it will create the policy for the new validation service.
+- If you add `export NEW='true';` before the curl it will create the policy for the new validation service.

 - If you add `export TESTING='true';` before the curl it will create resources with random names then delete as a test.